AllThingsSmitty/functions-and-scope-in-javascript/README.md

-# JavaScript Functions & Scope
+# Functions and Scope (Closure) Examples in JavaScript

 ## Table of Contents